Open-Reviews/Mangrove/Mangrove_Review_Standard.md

   - `solo` for experiences made alone
 - `openid` SHOULD be the openID associated with the reviewer of length less than 20.
 - `data_source` MUST be a correct URL of the data source if the information does not originate from the reviewer.
-- `issuer_index` MUST be of Major type 0 (an unsigned integer) which SHOULD be a unique index used by the reviewer, usually indicating a ranking in a list.
+- `reviewer_index` MUST be an unsigned integer which SHOULD be a unique index used by the reviewer, usually indicating a ranking in a list.
 MUST be at most the [JavaScript safe integer](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number/MAX_SAFE_INTEGER): 9007199254740991.

 Fields based on [OpenID Standard Claims](https://openid.net/specs/openid-connect-core-1_0.html#StandardClaims):
 - `nickname` MUST be a user specified name to be displayed of length less than 20.